This is the first installment of a new section for my blog, called #TheGodProject. You can read more about the premise behind it here.

 “I’m not implying anything,” he says.
 “But if you look at photos of this church when it was first built, the stains weren’t there.
 Over 80 years, those two stains have come up in the marble.
 There’s a lot of little things like that at this church.”

 The Mass is about to start and I shake his hand.
-Germaine and I join Hanli in a pew right at the back, so as to be an inconspicuous as possible.
+G and I join Hanli in a pew right at the back, so as to be an inconspicuous as possible.
 But the woman next to me stares at me the entire time – except when she’s praying.
 I genuflect and bow my head at all the right places.
 The elderly parish priest has a very strong Portuguese accent (“In da naeme of da Father, aend of da Schon, aend of da Holy Schpirit.
 Amen.”), and the Mass is schizophrenic – one minute there’s bells and formal recitation; the next the congregation bursts into awkward quasi-charasmatic guitar-song.
 Rev. Chalmers gives his sermon – I don’t take in much as I’m trying to stifle a panic attack in the pew (I do remember he spoke well and with fervour, though).
-Just before communion, Germaine feels like she’s going to pass out from all the religion, so we sneak outside while people start forming lines.
+Just before communion, we sneak outside while people start forming lines.

-I ask Germaine what she thought of the whole experience.
+I ask G what she thought of the whole experience.
 She takes a long, pensive pull on a cigarette.

 “I didn’t realise there was so much kissing of things in Catholicism.”